FlorianRappl/kras/docs/proxy-injector.md

 }
 ```

 The mapping is already a general configuration, as the targets need to be known as well as their usual counterparts (e.g., to identify the correct URLs in an HAR file).
-The `agentOptions` can be used to specify more sophisticated options for the proxied request (e.g., which ciphers to use).
+The `agentOptions` can be used to specify more sophisticated options for the proxyed request (e.g., which ciphers to use).
 The `proxy` option allows us to set a (corporate?) proxy to be used on the local machine (oh the irony - a proxy server that allows setting another proxy ...).